Iran protests leave 'over 100 dead,' Amnesty says | DW | 19.11.2019

 President Hassan Rouhani has said the increase of gasoline prices by 50 percent for the first 60 liters purchased over a month and 200 percent for any extra fuel after that will be used for cash transfers to the poor.

-The violence comes as weeks of protests have swept across Iraq and Lebanon, where Iran holds considerable influence that has become a target of protests in those countries.
+The violence comes as weeks of anti-government protests have swept across Iraq and Lebanon, threatening Iran's considerable influence in those countries and raising fears in the regime of a knock-on effect at home

+In Iraq, where Iran's political and paramilitary power have become a target of protesters' anger, at least 320 people have been killed since unrest errupted on October 1.

 cw/rt (AP, Reuters)